pcardotatgit/XDR_create_incident_with_python/README.md

 This article share python scripts that create an XDR Incident and attach one sighting into it.

-The goal is to share with the audience an example of working static Incident creation example done by a python script.
+The goal is to share with the audience an example of working static Incident creation thanks python scriptings.

-This python script aim is pedagy.
+This python script is to explain every details.
 For this reason every steps of the creation of the Incident are shown one by one.

 This script relies on everything that is described into the [**Dealing with XDR CTIM**](https://github.com/pcardotatgit/XDR_create_incident_with_python/blob/main/create_XDR_incidents.md) documentation.
 Refer to this documentation if you want to understand every details of what the python script does.